pkhalaj/monkey-wrench/docs/source/static/use_mode.rst

 You can use Monkey Wrench in two modes:

-* As a python package which can be easily imported and used in python codes/scripts.
+* As a Python package which can be easily imported and used in Python codes/scripts.

 * As a standalone executable, essentially serving as a task manager which reads and runs task from YAML files.